spg5958/Micro-C-Pipelines/README.md

   ```

 ## Step 2 - Merge Replicates
-To merge biological replicates after merging technical replicates, we can rerun HiC-Pro starting from the validPairs files generated during the previous analysis.
+To merge replicates after processing individual replicates, we can rerun HiC-Pro starting from the validPairs files generated during the individual replicates processing.
 There's no need to start from the FASTQ files again.

 - Arrange validPairs files according to the following directory structure.
   ```
   |--PATH_TO_validPairs_FILES
-     |--validPairs
+     |--validPairs_dir
         |--validPairs tech_sample1
         |--validPairs tech_sample2
   ```